unechimere33/unechimere33.github.io/_posts/2020-01-12-Leaves-watercolor-e1.md

 ---
 layout: post
-title:  "Leaves watercolor e1."
+title:  "Leaves watercolor e1"
 permalink: /leaves-watercolor-e1/
 ---

-# Welcome
+# Leaves Watercolor

 This is an exercise for watercolor - leaves